top of page

 HOW MUCH DOES IT COST?

-The standard rates are $65 for individuals and $110 for couples and families.
+The standard rates are $65 for individuals and $115 for couples and $165 for families of four individuals.
+Additional fees may apply with additional members.
 In cases of financial hardship, a sliding scale may be applied.
 I do not believe that finances should hinder anyone from receiving the help they deserve.

 WHAT CAN I EXPECT DURING THE FIRST SESSION?